ilyannn/video-sampler/README.md

 1. Attempts to select the most useful frames
 1. Displays the frames in a grid on the device
 1. Sends the frames for display on connected iOS devices
-1. An OS X companion app can save the images in a user-selected folder
+1. Sends the frames for saving by user via an OS X companion app

 # How to use